 The same thing goes for GPA.
 According to Laszlo Bock, Google’s Head of People Operations, the company has found that grades predict performance for the first two years of a career, but do not matter after that.

 - Industry experience

 - Already knowing how to do the job

 Consider the fact that having eight years of experience may just be one year of experience repeated eight times.
 And candidates who have worked in other industries often bring fresh insights into their work.

 If you’re not going to hire a 4.0, top-tier college graduate with a relevant degree or X years of experience in a similar role, then who do you hire?

 According to many recruiters, there are actually a few things that matter a whole lot more than already knowing how to do the job.

-Identify promising “inexperienced” employees by looking for candidates who:
+Identify promising “inexperienced” employees by hiring for potential and looking for candidates who:

 - Fit your company culture (employee referrals are a great source for culturally-fitting candidates)

 - Show signs of being a good problem solver